-It’s important to unplug from social media and take breaks from creating content.
+It’s important to unplug from social media and take regular breaks.
 You can’t continue to show up as your best self or pour into others if you’re not well-rested.

-Yes, staying consistent as a creator is important, however, you don’t want to push yourself too much.
 Focus on providing valuable content and don’t be so hard on yourself if you’re not able to post every day.
-Quality over quantity!
+It should always be quality over quantity!

 Set a Schedule

-Making a schedule is another great way to practice self-care.
-Learn how to set boundaries and create a schedule to follow for your business.
-It’s easy to get caught up in filming content all day long.
+It’s easy to get caught up in filming and creating content all day.
 Unfortunately, this can lead to burning out quickly when you don’t know when to stop working.

-We don’t spend all day at a 9-5 job, so why would you do that as a creative?
+We don’t spend all day at a 9-5 job, so why would you do that as a creator?

-Having a set schedule will help you put more time towards your personal life and will give you uninterrupted days to focus on yourself and personal relationships.
+Having a schedule will help you put more time into your personal life and give you uninterrupted days to focus on yourself.

 Build Personal Relationships

-It’s important to find a balance so you can have a great personal life outside of your business.
-You don’t want to get caught up in building your brand and end up placing everyone else on the back burner!
-It’s great to be around positive energy and get out + have fun with your friends.
+It’s important to find a balance so you can have a personal life outside of your business.
+You don’t want to get caught up in building your brand and end up placing everyone else on the back burner.

-You can find other creators within your area and make plans with them.
-I’ve been able to meet amazing women who have encouraged me on my journey and taught me a lot that benefited my brand.
-It’s nice to have friends who understand what you do and how much work goes into creating content.
+You can find other creators in your area and make plans with them.
+I’ve been able to meet women who have encouraged me and taught me a lot that benefited my journey.

 Turn Off Notifications

-Turning off my notifications has been a game-changer when I’m taking a break from social media.
-My phone isn’t constantly going off throughout the day and I can focus on relaxing.
-I’m not tempted to check my platforms or keep picking up my phone since my notifications are turned off.
+Turning off notifications has been a game-changer when I’m taking a break from social media.
+I don’t have to worry about my phone going off throughout the day and can focus on relaxing.

-I check social media when I’m ready and in a positive mindset.
-I don’t feel overwhelmed and it’s refreshing having a quiet phone when you want to rest.
+I check social media when I’m ready and in a positive space.
+It’s refreshing to have a quiet phone when you want to rest.

 Outsource Your Work

-As creators, we wear all of the hats.
-It can become exhausting being your own photographer, editor, makeup artist, stylist, and administrator.
-This is when outsourcing your tasks can be beneficial!
+As creators, we wear all of the hats for our brand.
+It can become exhausting being your own photographer, editor, makeup artist, and administrator.

-Journaling is another great activity to do for self-care.
 Sometimes we’ll face challenges with our brand and need to vent.
-Having a journal will help you express your emotions and remove the extra weight off of your shoulders.
+Having a journal will help you express your emotions in a safe space.

-Holding all of your frustrations will eventually cause you to lose motivation to create content.
+Holding in your frustrations will eventually cause you to lose motivation to create content.
 When I allow my emotions to build up, this can discourage me mentally and it’s not a fun space to be in!

-Taking time to journal is a way for you to relax and release anything that has been bothering you.
-You can also write down affirmations, things you’re grateful for, and the goals you want to reach.
+Journaling can help you to relax and release anything that has been bothering you.
+You can also write down positive affirmations, things you’re grateful for, and the goals you want to achieve.

 Stop Comparing Yourself

-The last self-care tip for Content Creators is to stop comparing yourself.
-I know it’s easier said than done, however, comparison can discourage you and push you away from creating content.
+The last way to practice self-care is to stop comparing yourself.
+I know it’s easier said than done, however, comparison will lead to discouragement.

-Although this is your business, you don’t want to forget the reason why you started.
-Everyone’s journey is different and you shouldn’t compare your work to someone else’s chapter.
 You have something unique to offer and will attract the right audience and brands over time.
-Believe in your work and know that you’re doing the best you can.
+Believe in yourself and know that you’re doing the best you can.

-Focus on the community you’ve built and how far you’ve come.
-Paying attention to your work and accomplishments will keep you motivated.
-It’s okay to admire someone else’s content, however, don’t become obsessed with following their strategies and get discouraged if you’re not seeing the same results.
+It’s okay to admire someone else’s content, however, don’t become obsessed with following their strategies and get discouraged if you’re not seeing results.